Penalties for late filing

-You can be fined and your company struck off the register if you don’t send Companies House your accounts or confirmation statement.
+You can be fined and your company struck off the register if you do not send Companies House your accounts or confirmation statement.

 Appeal against a late filing penalty

-If you want to appeal a penalty you must give a reason why you couldn’t file your accounts on time.
+If you want to appeal a penalty you must:

-You must prove the circumstances were both out of your control and made it impossible for you to meet the deadline, for example a fire destroyed your records a few days before your accounts were due.
+- prove the circumstances were out of your control, for example a fire destroyed your records a few days before your accounts were due

 - your company is dormant